Ceelog/phpdoc-en/src/ref/datetime.md

 ### Return Values

-Returns the sunset time in a specified `format` on success or **`FALSE`** on failure.
+Returns the sunset time in a specified `returnFormat` on success or **`FALSE`** on failure.
 One potential reason for failure is that the sun does not set at all, which happens inside the polar circles for part of the year.